apache/accumulo-website/_docs-2/getting-started/quickstart.md

 ## Consider using automated tools

-There are external tools that automate installing and running Accumulo:
+If you are setting up Accumulo for **testing or development,** consider using the following tools:

-* [Uno] sets up Accumulo on a single machine for developement
+* [Uno] sets up Accumulo on a single machine for development
 * [Muchos] sets up Accumulo on a cluster (optionally launched in Amazon EC2)

-These tools automate the instructions below but are primarily used for development and testing.
+If you are setting up Accumulo for a **production** environment, follow the instructions in this quick start.

 ## Install Accumulo